Lucy Van Pelt: Personality

 Lucy often mocks and intimidates others, especially Charlie Brown and her younger brother, Linus.
 She is often the antagonist in a number of the comics.
 She has moments of tenderness, such as when Linus replies to her despondency over the unfairness of life by saying "Well, for one thing, you have a little brother who loves you," whereupon Lucy hugs her little brother and bursts into tears.

-Although she often torments, teases, and belittles Charlie Brown, she is genuinely fond of him; their true friendship is obvious throughout the strip.
+She often torments, teases, and belittles Charlie Brown, but she is genuinely fond of him; their true friendship is obvious throughout the strip.
 In one storyline, where Linus and Lucy's family move away (temporarily, as it turned out), both Lucy and Charlie Brown become very emotional when they say goodbye to each other.
 In some strips, Charlie Brown gets the better of Lucy.
 In one, she lectures him about putting his hands in a bowl of popcorn that they're sharing after licking his fingers.
 The last panel of the strip shows him walking away from her as she sits there with a surprised expression on her face with the bowl of popcorn dumped on her head.
 Like her brother, she loves sinking into her bean bag chair.

 Lucy has an unrequited crush on musical prodigy Schroeder, in part because Schroeder cares about nothing but Beethoven and playing the piano.
 Kevin Wong from the blog Kotaku wrote of the relationship: "Over the years, the reader empathized less with Schroeder and more with Lucy, even though she was the initial aggressor in this dysfunctional dynamic.
 At least she had some skin in the game—she opened herself to rejection every time she leaned on Schroeder’s piano.
 Schroeder was never open, and at times, he even seemed to take pleasure in his cruel reactions to her flirtations."
 By 1966, Lucy’s relationship with Schroeder bordered on masochistic.
 She persisted in her efforts to win him over, despite his indifference.
 During a multi-day, extended storyline during which Lucy and Linus moved away, Schroeder realized he missed her.
 He couldn’t play his piano without her there.
 Like Charlie Brown in the storyline, the reader is irritated at Schroeder for his prior callousness and emotional constipation.